mothur/mothur.github.io/_wiki/unifrac.weighted.md

 subsample your data allowing for the same read to be included multiple times.
 Default=f.

+## name - not recommended

+The name option allows you to provide a name file associated with your tree file.

+We DO NOT recommend using the name file.
+Instead we recommend using a count file.
+The count file reduces the time and resources needed to process commands.
+It is a smaller file and can contain group information.

 ## Finer points

 If you are missing a name from your tree or groups file mothur will warn